AAbukhdair/Abukhdair_Adam_DMS/README.md

  Project Overview

 This project is a Database Management System (DMS) designed to manage data related to anime characters.
-The system is developed as part of the software engineering coursework to demonstrate practical application of database management concepts using Java.

  Purpose